liferay/liferay-docs/devGuide/en/chapters/11-service-builder.markdown

 After running Service Builder, you should receive a message in your console stating BUILD SUCCESSFUL along with a list of generated files.
-We'll discuss these files in more detail later on in this section.
+We'll discuss these files in detail later on in this section.

 ***Using the terminal:*** Open a terminal window, navigate to your `portlets/event-listing-project-portlet` directory, and enter this command: